Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Acton’s Climate Zone 6a

-Acton’s climate (USDA Zone 6a) requires careful timing of fertilizer applications to maximize turf health and minimize environmental impact.
-Apply 0.5–0.7 lbs N per 1,000 sq ft in early spring (April–May) when soil temperatures reach 50–55°F. Late spring applications are optional and should be light (0.5 lbs N) to avoid summer stress.
-Avoid fertilizing during summer heat (July–August) as Kentucky bluegrass may go semi-dormant.
-The primary fall application (September, around Labor Day) is most important: apply 0.9–1.0 lbs N per 1,000 sq ft for root development and winter preparation.
-A final late fall application (October–November) of 0.7–0.9 lbs N (slow-release) enhances winter hardiness.
-Always coordinate with weather forecasts, ensuring no application within 24–48 hours of >0.5 inch rain and irrigate if no rain is expected.
-Adjust for microclimates, shade, and soil moisture.
+Fertilizer timing in Acton’s USDA Zone 6a is critical for turf health and environmental protection.
+Apply 0.5–0.7 lbs N per 1,000 sq ft in early spring (April–May) when soil reaches 50–55°F. Late spring (late May–early June) may require a light application, but many professionals skip this to avoid summer stress.
+Avoid fertilizing during summer heat (July–August) to prevent disease and drought stress.
+The primary fall application (September, around Labor Day) is most important: 0.9–1.0 lbs N per 1,000 sq ft for root development and winter preparation.
+Apply 0.7–0.9 lbs N in late fall (October–November) before ground freeze.
+Always coordinate with weather: avoid application within 24–48 hours of >0.5 inch rain, irrigate if no rain follows, and avoid high winds.

 Water Quality Protection & Stormwater Management in Compliance with Acton’s MS4 Program